enso-org/enso/docs/infrastructure/benchmarks.md

 # Benchmarks

-In this document, we describe the benchmark types used for the runtime - micro benchmarks in the section
+In this document, we describe the benchmark types used for the runtime - Engine micro benchmarks in the section
-[Engine JMH microbenchmarks](#engine-jmh-microbenchmarks) and meso benchmarks in the section [Standard library benchmarks](#standard-library-benchmarks), and how and where are the results stored and visualized in the section [Visualization](#visualization).
+[Engine JMH microbenchmarks](#engine-jmh-microbenchmarks) and standard library benchmarks in the section [Standard library benchmarks](#standard-library-benchmarks), and how and where are the results stored and visualized in the section [Visualization](#visualization).